serras/emacs-haskell-tutorial/tutorial.md

 ```
 Note that this will force reinstalling any dependencies of other packages that you use.
 But this is OK, since Cabal takes care of doing this automatically.

-In order to avoid going into hell again, my recommendation is using _sandboxes_ in your own projects.
+In order to avoid going into hell again, my recommendation is to use _sandboxes_ in your own projects.
 A sandbox creates an isolated environment where a specific set of packages is available, instead of installing everything in a global database.
 To get more information about sandboxes, you can visit [the corresponding section of the Cabal documentation](http://www.haskell.org/cabal/users-guide/installing-packages.html#developing-with-sandboxes).

 ## `haskell-mode`

 Now that the repository is set up, installing `haskell-mode` is very easy:
   * Press `M-x`, then write `package-refresh-contents`.
-In the bottom of your Emacs window you should see written `M-x package-refresh-contents`.
+In the bottom of your Emacs window you should see the text `M-x package-refresh-contents`.
 Then press Enter: this will update the list of available packages in the repositories.
   * Press `M-x`, then write `package-install` and press Enter.
-  * The bottom of the window will show the message to `Install package:`.
+  * The bottom of the window will show the message `Install package:`.
 Write `haskell-mode` and press Enter.
-  * The Haskell mode will be downloaded and installed at your user directory.
+  * The Haskell mode will be downloaded and installed under your user directory.

-A piece of advice: most of the times you need to write something in Emacs, you can use Tab to autocomplete what you have written or show different possibilities.
+A piece of advice: most of the times when you need to write something in Emacs, you can use Tab to autocomplete what you have written or show different possibilities.
 For example, if you press `M-x` and then write `package-` and press Tab, you will see all the commands related to package management popping up.
 If you then continue writing `r` and press Tab, the only option is `package-refresh-contents`, so it will be written for you ;)

 Before continuing, note that `haskell-mode` has many more features and options that the ones we are going to talk about.
 You can learn more about them in [its wiki](https://github.com/haskell/haskell-mode/wiki).